 Hatched on April 23, 2008 at the World Center for Birds of Prey, 478 was released at Pinnacles on October 3, 2009.
 478 was parent-reared and is the younger sibling 448.
 This male juvenile stayed close to H'oi (our male adult mentor bird) while acclimating in our flight pen.
 The mentor helps instill appropriate behavior in the juveniles.
 478 seems to be the least dominant of the 2009 cohort and got pushed from the "best" perches in our flight pen if he strayed from H'oi's side.
 478 ventured outside of the park soon after his release.
 In April of 2012, he was found outside of the park partially paralyzed, emaciated, and suffering from severe lead poisoning.
 We were able to capture him and take him to the LA Zoo for treatment, but he was too ill to recover.

 NPS Photo by Paul Johnson

 313 and his new mate 375 (originally released by Ventana Wildlife Society) successfully fledged a young condor in 2011.
 598 hatch on April 5, 2011 in a wild nest in San Benito County.
 After much nurturing from both of her foster parents, she fledged from the nest in October 2011.
 Since then she has regularly been seen visiting Pinnacles and the nearby hills.
-598 continues to stay close to her foster parents and 313's fledgling from 2009, 514.
+598 died in December 2012 of unknown causes.